Aonrud/ila-microblog.pub/README.md

 This repo is forked to store the template customisation of [microblog.pub](https://microblog.pub/) for the [Irish Left Archive](https://www.leftarchive.ie).
 It is used for [@ila@leftarchive.ie](https://posts.leftarchive.ie/).

-### TO DO:
-* Sort out asset compilation / build tools.
-   * ILA UI Elements JS is just copied over from node_modules

 # microblog.pub

 A self-hosted, single-user, ActivityPub powered microblog.